Types of Databases in Industrial Systems

 Fig. 2 – Graph of the CPU performance against the amount of power consumed [9].
 Graph shown by Apple during the presentation of a new product

 The integrated graphics card was supposed to deliver better performance while consuming over 200W less power.
-[Fig. 3] After the release, however, users quickly checked the manufacturer’s assurances and found that the RTX significantly outperformed Apple’s product in benchmark tests.
+[Fig. 3] After the release, however, users quickly checked the manufacturer’s assurances and found that the RTX significantly outperformed Apple’s new desktop in benchmark tests.

 Graph of graphics card performance against the amount of power consumed